eBay/accessibility-ruleset-runner/examples/python/README.md

 ### Step 1: Install Package Dependencies

-You can install Selenium by executing the following command in the terminal.
+To install the Selenium dependency, run the following command from the examples/python directory:

 ```sh
 pip install selenium
 ```

-Run the following command to verify selenium (ie version 3.141.0) and urllib3 (ie version 1.25.3) were installed successfully.
+To verify selenium (ie version 3.141.0) and urllib3 (ie version 1.25.3) were installed successfully, run the following command from the examples/python directory:

 ```sh
 pip freeze